 - using more direct interfaces (virtual reality, brain-to-computer interfaces, touchscreen integration, or just the knobs we know with a much bigger and informative display, etc.)

 - application of high resolution control signals beyond the MIDI resolution (will it ever happen?
-Unfortunately there is still no visible wide-spread progression in this)
+Unfortunately there is still no visible wide-spread progression in this, except some promising upcoming technologies like MIDI-CI and MPE MIDI)

 - applying digital / analog hybrid elements in one synthesizer (I doubt it, Virus provides great results with modeling and this should stay in focus)